 “I would play most of the World Poker Tour series, which would take place roughly one week each month,” Little said.
 “When I moved to Vegas in 2006, I played mostly tournaments, but as I realized I had a lot of free time due to tournaments not running all the time, I made a point to play more cash games.”

-As Little experienced success in both tournaments and cash games, eventually, he would greatly lower his cash game volume.
+As Little experienced success in both tournaments and cash games, he eventually greatly lowered his cash game volume.

 While Little would leave his rigorous cash game schedule in the rearview, the wealth of knowledge he gained has never left him, and he looks forward to sharing it in the upcoming Advanced Cash Game Course.